 There is no more positive trend in modern parenting than the increasing involvement of fathers.
 This uptick in paternal engagement has been obvious in my parent-child classes where there have been many more dads in attendance in recent years.
 Sometimes they’re even the partner that shows up most regularly.
-It has also been apparent in my private consultations, messages, and emails, and in social media discussion groups like “Raising Babies Magda’s Way,” which focuses on exploring Magda Gerber’s RIE approach.
+It has also been apparent in my private consultations, messages, and emails, and in social media discussion groups like “Raising Babies Magda’s Way,” which focused on exploring Magda Gerber’s RIE approach.
 A mom named Sarah posted a query in that group that sparked some intriguing and insightful responses from several engaged fathers and they allowed me to share them here:

 SARAH: Can we hear from the dads in the group?